There are many tools available to help you locate funding from external sources to support your work.

 Find external funding opportunities through Pivot

 All faculty, staff, and students can access Pivot from any IU workstation or through IU Secure.
-To access Pivot off-campus, register to create your Pivot account.
-Find more information on searching with Pivot below.Register with Pivot
+Find more information on how to search with Pivot and sample searches below.Access Pivot now

 Featured external funding opportunities